-The primary academic facility is the McInnis Learning Center which contains modern classrooms and offices for faculty, dean, provost, and registrar and a 300-seat auditorium for the performing arts.
-It houses the biology science center, a highly regarded curriculum laboratory for education students, the technical support center, a computer-assisted language laboratory, a state-of-the-art video taping classroom, and a student computer center.
+The primary academic facility is the McInnis Learning Center which contains classrooms and offices for faculty, dean, and registrar and a 300-seat auditorium for the performing arts.
+It houses the biology science center, a highly regarded curriculum laboratory for education students, the technical support center, a computer-assisted language laboratory, a fully equipped human performance laboratory for the Biokinetics department, and a student computer center.